App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 After a disaster strikes, your small business may be derailed.
-But there is some help available.The US Small Business Administration (SBA) offers emergency loans when your business is impacted by a disaster.
-The Economic Injury Disaster Loan (EIDL) program provides loans for small businesses impacted by declared disasters.
-There is also a separate COVID-19 EIDL loan program.
-For both, the amount you borrow depends on your company’s financials as well as the maximum limits associated with each type of loan.
+But there is some help available.The U.S. Small Business Administration (SBA) offers emergency loans when your business is impacted by a disaster.
+The Economic Injury Disaster Loan (EIDL) program provides loans for small businesses impacted by those declared disasters.
+The amount you borrow depends on your company’s financials as well as the maximum limits associated with each type of loan.

 What Is an EIDL Loan?

 EIDL loans are designed to help both small businesses and nonprofit organizations when they experience revenue losses due to certain disasters.
 The goal is to assist businesses with their operating expenses until the period of economic impact passes.
 While EIDL loans have competitive terms, they’re only meant to be a last resort safety net.
 If you’re able to qualify for credit elsewhere, you won’t be able to get an EIDL loan.
-There are currently two EIDL programs.
-The first is the traditional EIDL program for businesses negatively affected by declared disasters.
+The traditional EIDL program was created for businesses negatively affected by declared disasters.
 This includes major events like wildfires and hurricanes that cause enough damage to be declared federal disasters.
-The second is a COVID-19 EIDL program that is available to small businesses across the country.
-Here’s how each one works.
+In 2020, a COVID-19 EIDL program was available to small businesses across the country.
+That program is finished and businesses may no longer apply.

 How Is Your EIDL Amount Calculated?

-The size of your EIDL loan depends on the extent of the economic injury caused to your business by either COVID-19 or a declared disaster.
+The size of your EIDL loan depends on the extent of the economic injury caused to your business by a declared disaster.
 The loan funds are not meant to replace lost sales but instead to help your business cover expenses and financial obligations.
 Part of the application process involves a comparison between your company’s previous financials and the period during which the disaster occurred.Once the SBA extends a loan offer based on these figures, you can use an EIDL loan calculator to determine your monthly payment amount.
 You’ll need to enter your loan amount, interest rate, and repayment term.
 Then the calculator can let you know what to expect in terms of payment and how much the loan will ultimately cost with interest payments.
 For regular EIDL loan applicants, the loan amount may be up to $2 million.
-For COVID-19 EIDL applicants, the loan amount may be up to 24 months of economic injury, up to the $2 million maximum loan amount.

 How to Qualify for an EIDL Loan

-Both EIDL and COVID-19 EIDL loans have size requirements.
+EIDL loans have size requirements.
 A common standard that’s used is a business with 500 employees or fewer.
-In addition to small businesses, sole proprietors and independent contractors are also eligible to apply for a COVID-19 EIDL loan.
-EIDL loan applicants must also prove economic injury due to a declared disaster.
-Applicants for the COVID-19 EIDL must demonstrate economic injury because of the pandemic.
+EIDL loan applicants must prove economic injury due to a declared disaster.
 Recommended: SBA Loan Requirements & Tips for Qualifying

 How to Apply for an EIDL Loan